cisnes/BITCORN-Multinode/README.md

 **Vultr** is required for this script to work.
 Make sure to click "IPv6 during installation of the server.

-Feel free to use out reflink to signup w/ vultr:
+Feel free to use our referral link to signup w/ vultr:

 <a href="https://www.vultr.com/?ref=7755704"><img src="https://www.vultr.com/media/banner_2.png" width="468" height="60"></a>